Eris: Measuring discord among multidimensional data sources: Implementation

 \section{Implementation}

 We now describe the techniques employed in \sysname, an implementation of our approach.
 The systems of equations resulting from constraints generated on coalescing tables or instances are linear, so they can be solved using linear algebra solvers.
 However, it may not be immediately obvious how to evaluate queries over s-tables to obtain the resulting systems of equations efficiently.
 One strategy would simply be to load all of the data from the database into main memory and evaluate the s-table query operations in-memory.
 While straightforward, this may result in poor performance or duplication of effort, as many query operations which are efficiently executed within the database (such as joins) may need to be hand-coded in order to obtain acceptable performance.
-Instead, we consider two in-database representations of s-tables, illustrated in Fig.~\ref{fig:map}: A denormalized sparse vector representation using nested user-defined data types (\sparsenftwo), and a normalized representation using multiple flat relations (\partitioning).
+Instead, we propose a relational representation of s-table queries such that the s-table operations can be implemented as ordinary (extended) relational algebra queries over the representation.
+Thus, we consider two in-database representations of s-tables, illustrated in Fig.~\ref{fig:map}: A denormalized sparse vector representation using nested user-defined data types (\sparsenftwo), and a normalized representation using multiple flat relations (\partitioning).
+Hence, whichever representation we choose, we need to transform the original ground tables into s-tables with variables.
+This could be done by creating simply a copy, but we found this would materialize a great deal of intermediate data that is not ultimately needed.
+Instead, the most efficient approach we found is defining the s-tables as \emph{views} over the sources.
+These views are straightforward, except for the generation of the variables (using SQL:1999 features such as \texttt{ROW\_NUMBER} to create unique ids for each of them), and the consideration of special cases (i.e., NULL and zero), that is done by means of standard SQL \texttt{CASE} clauses to distinguish them.
+Notice that this approach based on views and \texttt{CASE} clauses avoids the manual definition of expressions for every value, and allows the definitions of general rules based on the table name, attribute name, or even concrete attribute values to do it.
+For example, a rule could indicate the usage of a given expression for some concrete region or change the expression from a given point in time on.